IBM/credit-risk-workshop-cpd/workshop/openscale-notebook/README.md

   > Note: Use the instructions in the pre-work or directly in the notebook if you do not already have an API Key, WML location or COS details.
   > Note: The `BUCKET_NAME` has to be globally unique.
 So consider using the example in the notebook and append your own uniqueID (i.e initials + date).

+* In the notebook section 1.3 you will need to provide a value for the `CUSTOM_NAME` variable.
+Choose a value that is unique and memorable to you, it will be used as part of the naming for various artifacts in the notebook (i.e. the ML model, deployment, etc).

 ## 3. Run the Notebook

 Spend some time looking through the sections of the notebook to get an overview.
 A notebook is composed of text (markdown or heading) cells and code cells.
 The markdown cells provide comments on what the code is designed to do.